Minnesota community colleges are losing students during the COVID-19 pandemic

 "They don't have as much of a safety net from the economic perspective," she said.
 "While our enrollment is not where we wanted it to be, it is not something that we didn't foresee."

-At Lake Superior College in Duluth, fall enrollment is down 15% from last year but there is still strong demand for career and technical education programs such as nursing, aviation and respiratory therapy, all of which have waiting lists.
-The college does not have enough classroom space to accommodate more students under current social distancing requirements, said Daniel Fanning, vice president of institutional advancement and external relations.
+At Lake Superior College in Duluth, fall enrollment is down 15% from last year, but demand is still strong for career and technical education programs such as nursing, aviation and respiratory therapy, all of which have waiting lists.
+The college does not have enough classroom space to accommodate more students under social distancing requirements, said Daniel Fanning, vice president of institutional advancement and external relations.

 Administrators are cautiously optimistic the school's outlook will improve.
 Lake Superior College had seen steady enrollment growth in recent years as it ramped up recruitment of students from outside regions such as the Twin Cities and Wisconsin.
 Those students are staying closer to home this year, Fanning said, but he believes recruitment from those areas could pick back up when the pandemic subsides.
 Spring enrollment is also trending in the right direction.